Least Restrictive Environment in Deaf Education

 This video discusses Siegel's argument regarding the First Amendment in ensuring the human right to language for Deaf children.

 Hearing parents and school administrators in their eye believed that mainstreaming is the least restrictive environment for Deaf children.
-Unfortunately, these children have been doomed to isolation.
+Unfortunately, it's not always the case.
+The deaf children have often experienced isolation.

 Deaf children are very much happier in their own bilingual schools where everyone can socialize and communicate in their own language in their best accessibility -- sign language, the natural and fully accessible modality of communication.
 Bilingual schools for Deaf children are the least restrictive environment.